erenon/erenon.github.com/_posts/2012-11-25-imprisoned-toroid-raytrace-on-cuda.md

 The following video is created by a C++/CUDA program using the theory of raytracing which was the most interesting piece of knowledge I learned on the university this semester.

-Because of it's as-good-as-it-should-be quality of the source, I can't opensource it at this precise moment.
+Because of its as-good-as-it-should-be quality of the source, I can't opensource it at this precise moment.
-Meanwhile, take a look at [OptiX][1] which I found a month later I completed this.
+Meanwhile, take a look at [OptiX][1], which I found a month later I had completed this.

 The video was rendered at 24 FPS, render time appr.
 3 hours.